RfidResearchGroup/proxmark3/doc/path_notes.md

 # Notes on paths.

-With the recent (2019-09-01) changes and creation of `make install`  command it is still easy to get lost.
+With the recent (2019-09-01) changes and creation of `make install`  command it is easy to get lost.

-If you install the Proxmark tools yourself with `make install`, they will go under the prefix `/usr/local/` but if you install the tools from your distro, there are chances the path is `/usr` so you'll have to adapth the paths presented here.
+If you install the Proxmark tools with `make install`, they will go under the prefix `/usr/local/` but if you install the tools from your distro, there are chances the path is `/usr` so you'll have to adapt the paths presented here.

 # Installed elements